ci-group/learning_machines_robobo/examples/full_project_setup/README.md

     with multiprocessing.Pool(3) as p:
         p.map(run, range(3))
 ```

-This will use three seperate python threads / processes, to connect to the three CoppeliaSim API instances, and run the `run_all_actions` function in those threads.
+This will use three separate Python threads / processes, to connect to the three CoppeliaSim API instances, and run the `run_all_actions` function in those threads.

-You can run this with your OS's equivilant of `./scripts/run.sh` without any further arguments (as don't parse any in python's `__main__`)
+You can run this with your OS's equivalent of `./scripts/run.sh` without any further arguments (as we don't parse any in Python's `__main__`)

 ### Speeding up build times by caching the C++ stages

 Using [Docker's multi-stage builds feature](https://docs.docker.com/build/building/multi-stage/), it is possible to take advantage of Docker's caching functionality to get incremental compiles to work, meaning you won't have to re-compile the (presumably untouched) C++ code every time you run `docker build`.
 Tough this dockerfile is not the default for the full project setup (as it's likely to be somewhat overwhelming,) you can make use of it.

-To get access to this, you have to re-build the examples (as will is the case for all "advanced usage" sections,) This deletes any changed files inside the `examples/` directory, so make sure you don't have any files saved here before running this.
+To get access to this, you have to re-build the examples (as is the case for all "advanced usage" sections,) This deletes any changed files inside the `examples/` directory, so make sure you don't have any files saved here before running this.
 To re-build cd into `maintained/` of this project, and run `python3 build.py --cached_cpp_builds` from the `maintained/` directory.

 If you cd back into the full project setup after this, you will see the Dockerfile is replaced with a new, longer one that does roughly the same things, but in a multi-stage process.

 ## Troubleshooting

 - My smartphone does not connect to the wifi or has a limited connection -> try to update the date/time of the phone.
 Also, make sure you're on a somewhat private network (eduroam does not work.)
-- My phone’s Bluetooth keeps disconnecting from the Robobo -> this indeed sometimes happens.
+- My phone’s Bluetooth keeps disconnecting from the Robobo (to re-connect after a while) -> this indeed sometimes happens.
 Maybe you can make a script to deal with it.
 - My script keeps trying to connect to the physical Robobo, but nothing happens -> check if the `ROS_MASTER_URI` in `scripts/setup.bash` matches your phone’s current/updated IP address.
 - The infrared sensors of my Robobo keep constantly receiving info, even though nothing is touching it -> they may be broken.
 Get a new Robobo with your supervisor
 - My script keeps trying to connect to CoppeliaSim, but nothing happens -> check if your code matches your machine’s current/updated IP address.
 For this, You want your local IP, how to find your IP is listed [here](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/full_project_setup#running-with-simulation).
-It might also be an issue with unstable IP adresses (which is to say eduroam), so connecting to a private network might also help.
+It might also be an issue with unstable IP addresses (which is to say eduroam), so connecting to a private network might also help.
-- Stuff trows an error, but I cannot find why because it's all in the black box that is Docker. -> In the [docker_tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/docker_tutorial), it is shown how to run docker in "interactive" mode.
+- Stuff throws an error, but I cannot find why because it's all in the black box that is Docker. -> In the [docker_tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/docker_tutorial), it is shown how to run docker in "interactive" mode.
 To do that for this example, you should change the `run` script (and the Dockerfile) to start the container like that.
 - I want to start a new docker container, but another one is still running because it crashed.
 How do I close it? -> You need to run `docker container stop [id]`, you can read up on this in the [docker tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/docker_tutorial#managing-running-containers)
 - Docker is taking up way too much space / RAM -> On Windows and MacOS, it is expected that Docker uses a few dozen gigs of storage and about 10G ram when available.
-That's just because it's a seperate computer, with its own operating system and everything.
+That's just because it's a separate computer, with its own operating system and everything.
 However, it can sometimes be good to run `docker container prune`, as described in the [docker tutorial](https://github.com/ci-group/learning_machines_robobo/tree/master/examples/docker_tutorial#deleting-built-images)